 Multiple user accounts can manage a single Google My Business listing, which means that other users could make a change without your knowledge.
 Check with your team to see if user permissions have changed or anyone updated the page’s information.
 If you no longer have access to the dashboard, it is time to find out who does.

-To restore a suspended GMB account, it is essential to review the Google My Business page’s status as well as the profile information and ensure that it is accurate, truthful, and follows all GMB guidelines.
-Once any necessary changes have been made, you can submit an appeal.
+Review the Google My Business page’s status as well as the profile information to ensure it’s accurate, truthful, and follows all GMB guidelines.
+Once any necessary changes have been made, you can file for reinstatement.

 If a user on the GMB dashboard clicks “Remove Listing,” everything stays the same in the public search results and map listings; However, that user loses control over the page.
 See Google’s instructions if you want to intentionally remove your ability to manage a Google My Business listing.

 If access to a listing is removed from all users in your organization, you need to reclaim the GMB listing manually.

 To reclaim the listing, you will have to go through the normal postcard verification process to restore your management access, which can take time.

 Users can now make edits to a Google Business Profile.
 You should always be auditing your business profile to ensure the information is accurate.
 Inaccurate and misleading information can lead to issues down the road.